Jeff Healey: Later work and life

 In early 2009, Healey's album Mess of Blues won in The 8th Annual Independent Music Awards for Best Blues Album.

 In 2009, Healey was inducted into the Terry Fox Hall of Fame.

 In June 2011, Woodford Park in Toronto was renamed Jeff Healey Park in his honour.

 In 2014, Healey was inducted into Canada's Walk of Fame.
 In September 2016, Jeff Healey was inducted into the Mississauga Music Walk of Fame.
 In March 2016 the posthumous album Heal My Soul was released, followed by the companion album Holding On in December of the same year.
 Both records were compiled by Roger Costa from unreleased recordings.
 The 12 track Heal My Soul featured six covers and a number of collaborations with Marti Frederiksen, Arnold Lanni and Stevie Salas.
 The 15 track Holding On album contains ten live tracks recorded in 1999 at the Rockefeller Music Hall in Norway and five studio tracks.

 Personal life

 Healey married Krista Miller in 1992; they had a daughter and were divorced in 1998.
 He married Cristie Hall in 2004 and had a son with her.

 Illness and death

 On January 11, 2007, Healey underwent surgery to remove metastatic cancer tissue from both lungs.
 In the previous 18 months, he had two sarcomas removed from his legs.
 On March 2, 2008, Healey died of sarcoma in his home town of Toronto at the age of 41.
-He was buried at Park Lawn Cemetery, Mausoleum & Cremation Centre in Etobicoke, Ontario.
+He was buried at Park Lawn Cemetery, in Etobicoke, Ontario.
 Healey's death came a month before the release of Mess of Blues, which was his first rock/blues album in eight years.